awesome-inc/docker-deploy-offline/README.md

 # docker-deploy-offline

-How to use docker for (almost) continuous delivery in an offline environment.
+How to use docker for (almost) continuous delivery to an offline environment.

 ## Packaging